kendrarepo/pygame/README.md

 as you can only reach the Diag if you cross the road 3 times.
 You have 3 lives, but if you run into a Blue Bus you will lose a life.
 Game will end either when you successfully cross the road 3 times or if you run out of lives.

-This game features 3 introduction screens, class inhertiance, horizontal and verticle player movement constrained to the width of the screen, background music, collision detection, collision detection noise, and a display of current lives.
+This game features 3 introduction screens, class inhertiance, horizontal and verticle player movement constrained to the width of the screen, background music, collision detection, collision detection noise, and a display of current lives which functions as "score".

 Resources